cimug-org/CIMTool-Builders-Library/README.md

 Would you like a custom builder that generates C/C++ objects from your CIMTool profiles?
 Perhaps you've wished there was a builder to create [Apache Avro](https://avro.apache.org/) schemas for data serialization or one that would automatically generate a [Google Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) `.proto` file?
 You can now with **CIMTool**'s custom builder import feature.

-Included in this library is the base set of XSLT transforms that comes shipped with **CIMTool**.
+Included in this library is the base set of XSLT transforms that come shipped with **CIMTool**.
 These have been included to serve as examples or starting points that can be either extended or used as working examples when creating new XSLT builders.

 Feel free to initiate a [discussion](https://github.com/cimug-org/CIMTool-Builders-Library/discussions) around a new idea for a custom builder or to post a question on the discussions board.
 Please contribute new builders to this library using the submission process outlined towards the end of this page.